USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 - Consumer product use (e.g. adhesives, personal care products, pesticides, etc.)
 - Agricultural (e.g. burning, dust, animal waste, etc.)
 - Road, Construction and mechanically generated dust
-- Biogenic VOCs (if not calculated online with BEIS)
+- Biogenic VOCs (if not calculated online with BEIS or MEGAN)

 Users add Gridded emissions to a simulation via the RunScript.
 First the variable N_EMIS_GR must be set to the number of Gridded Streams to be used: